IBMStreams/streamsx.dps/README.md

 # Distributed Process Store (DPS)

 ## Note from the toolkit author
-This toolkit created by Senthil Nathan is a differentiator for key customers.
+This toolkit created by Senthil Nathan is a value differentiator for key customers.
 He is now an independent software consultant.
-To benefit from the compelling features of this asset, for any enhancements, any need for a new powerful toolkit as well as for creating new data streaming solutions, customers can email senthil@moonraytech.com to reach him.
+To benefit from the compelling features of this asset, for any enhancements, any need for a new powerful toolkit as well as for creating new streaming data analytics solutions, customers can email senthil@moonraytech.com to reach him.
 Thank you.

 ## Purpose
 The IBMStreams/streamsx.dps GitHub repository is home to the Streams toolkit named